jamiedidthis/quartz/content/notes/untamed episode notes.md

 	- (Beautiful lingering face of [WWX listening to this](https://youtu.be/1tAKFgUXiXg?t=3068) in the special edition)
 - LWJ knows it’s WWX, but all about making him feel safe?
 - “I thought I could be indifferent to the world, but nobody can repress their feelings after all.”
-- SZ at the Wen graves, doesn’t know that’s his people or where he lived before 😭
+- SZ at the Wen graves, doesn’t know that’s his people 😭
 - Jingyi using one of the monster compasses that WWX invented
 	- (*did* he invent it, or did he steal it off that impersonator dude?? lol)
 - JL super archery skills like WWX 😭
 - Dancing fairy an illusion to get WWX to summon WN
 	- NHS did it; he knew, there when WWX and LWJ sealed her
 - Summoning WN: ==diegetic Wuji== (flute)
-- Start of flashback: Jiang Yanli says they have **10 days** before the ceremony starts
+- Start of flashback: Jiang Yanli says they have **10 days** before the ceremony in Cloud Recesses starts

 ---
 ## Ep 3